FrancesCoronel/personal-website-v3/_posts/2015-02-20-brief-thoughts-best-bootcamps-switchup.md

 9. [Coding Dojo](https://www.codingdojo.com/) (San Jose, Seattle, LA, Silicon Valley, San Francisco)
     -   I applied to the Dojo this year and think they have a solid program for true beginners.
-I’m not sure if they’re challenging enough for people with a bit of background in programming though.
+I'm not sure if they're challenging enough for people with a bit of background in programming though.
     -   Course Report ([10